-Field & Buttons Description parameters defined for the module, then the Workspace compile parameters are ignored.
+Field d & Buttons Description parameters defined for the module, then the Workspace compile parameters are ignored.
 Only the module and object compile parameters will be used.)
-Check now button Choose this button to check the syntax for the compile parameters for this object.

 6.4.2.
 Adding a PCODE Object

 Follow these steps to add a new PCODE object: